 There are some particularly small wineries in the Napa Valley, but then there is another level of “micro”.
 These are “garagiste” wineries and can legally produce small quantities of wine commercially.
 Take Pine and Brown for instance.
-Owner Tom Rees started this small winery in 2011 in a residential neighborhood within the city limits of Napa.
+Founder Tom Rees (who as of 2020 is no longer the owner, see our update at the bottom of this review for details) started this small winery in 2011 in a residential neighborhood within the city limits of Napa.
 The city of Napa allows up to 200 square feet to be bonded as a commercial winery.

 Tom works with mostly organically farmed small vineyards that are carefully maintained – often located on hillsides.
 The timing of harvest is a critical decision of his winemaking program; he typically harvests vineyards earlier than similar varieties in surrounding vineyards are picked (he picks the grapes himself with the help of friends).